2miles/idioms-app/notes/vite_migration.md

 - Make sure your Vite project is configured to run both the client and server (as mentioned earlier, you might need to create separate start:client and start:server scripts).

 - (server/package.json) If you are using ES modules ("type": "module"), ensure your imports and exports in your TypeScript files are compatible.

+- Vite uses a different syntax for environment variables.
+Change your .env variables to use the VITE\_ prefix (e.g., VITE_API_URL).
+Access them in your code using import.meta.env.VITE_API_URL.